-- 1. Select a list from the drop down menu. - 2.
-Click any Program to load a Program from the Playlist.
-You can also navigate the Playlist using the up and down arrow keys, and press Enter to select a Program. - 3.
-Click a Bank to rename it, press Enter to save the new Bank name. - 4.
+- 1. Click a Bank to rename it, press Enter to save the new Bank name. - 2.
 Click the 3-dot icon for the following options: - Copy a Program.
 You can then paste it to a different slot on the Playlist. - Delete/Initialize.
 Erase all settings of the Programs, turning it into a blank slate. - Import Program.
 Load a new Program from a location on your computer. - Export Program.
-Save the Program to a location on your computer. - 5.
+Save the Program to a location on your computer. - 3.
 Create a new list.
-This will automatically become the Playlist. - 6.
-Rename the Playlist. - 7.
+This will automatically become the Playlist. - 4.
+Rename the Playlist. - 5.
 Import List.
-You can import a Program list created using H90 Control, or an H9 List created using H9 Control. - 8.
+You can import a Program list created using H90 Control, or an H9 List created using H9 Control. - 6.
 Export List.
-Save the Playlist to a location on your computer. - 9.
+Save the Playlist to a location on your computer. - 7.
 Delete the Playlist.
-You will be prompted to make sure you would like to perform this action. - 10.
+You will be prompted to make sure you would like to perform this action. - 8.
 Save the current state of the pedal.